 Halfway through the week, lodges head out on their one-night overnight.
-Seventh and eighth grade lodges paddle or sail the south sound, camp under the stars, cook their own food, and set their schedule according to the tides.
-Sixth grade campers put their hiking skills to the test as they head into the woods to set up camp.
+They paddle or sail the south sound, camp under the stars, cook their own food, and set their schedule according to the tides.
 After relying on their own strength to seek adventure as a lodge, campers return to main camp and rejoin the community, share their experiences, and celebrate the end of the week with a day of whole-camp play, choice activities, and the special Gallagher tradition of potlatch.
 Whether it’s building a new floating dock or constructing rafts for a tin-can regatta, campers at Gallagher have the opportunity to build and play in the rustic beauty of the south Puget Sound.

 Gallagher’s rustic environment brings out creativity, collaboration, and a resilience, all of which are tested as lodges plan their two night overnights around the Sound.
 Lodges head out in sailboats, canoes, and kayaks to explore the south Puget Sound by the power of their own physical strength and communal resolve.
 As they return to camp, they bring this sense of community and accomplishment as they continue to enjoy traditional programming and camp-wide projects.
 Two of the highlights of a high school session are the camper-led sundown reflection and camper-led campfire each night.
 Through these practices of independence and community, campers learn the power and beauty of their relationships with the world and people around them.